Guide to Micro-Entrepreneur Business in France

 As an alternative to the régime de base you can opt for a fixed percentage charge for income tax, which you will pay with your social security contributions.

-This fixed charge is called le versement libératoire.
-It is also sometimes referred to as the prélèvement libératoire.
+This fixed charge is also called le versement libératoire or prélèvement libératoire.

 - 2.20% for the professions libérales (CIPAV).